zhouruikang1024/PepGPL/README.md

 # Test our own model PepGPL
-Step1, you need to download ProtBERT, saved model parameters and test cases from the following URL.
+Step1, you need to download ProtBERT, saved model parameters and test cases from the following URL https://drive.google.com/drive/folders/1R64JfMtGBLWNK8QbWeFUACV9Vf4fS4z9?usp=sharing.
 And then put prot_bertbfd file in the current directory.
 Put model_state_dict.pth and test_dataset.pkl in `./result` directory.

 Step2, you can directly use our saved model parameters and preprocessed data features from the `./result` directory for model prediction.

 ```bash